blanu/codec2-arduino/README.md

 Install the Codec2 library using the Library Manager in the Arduino IDE.

-Open the example application using the Sketchbook -> Examples menu.
+Open the example application using the Examples -> Codec2 menu.

 Format the SD card to use FAT32.